linwei0763/linwei0763.github.io/_pages/about.md

 His research is focused on the intelligent construction and maintenance of underground infrastructures, covering computer vision, deep learning, digital twin, and structural performance assessment.

 In 2019, he earned a B.Eng. degree from Tongji University and was awarded Shanghai Outstanding Graduate.
-During 2023 and 2024, He was a visiting PhD researcher at the University of Cambridge for one year.
+During 2023 and 2024, he was a visiting PhD researcher at the University of Cambridge.
 In 2025, he was awarded a PhD degree by Tongji University.

 Research interests